 As an independent agent, you are not tied to one carrier.
 You have the flexibility and freedom to look across multiple carriers to find the policy that works best for your client.

-You also have experience working with different insurance companies and are knowledgeable about their individual strengths.
+You also have experience working with a variety of companies and have insight into their strengths and weaknesses.

 Though cost savings should not be your primary focus, you have the ability and skill to shop around to find the most coverage for the best price.

-Insurance companies that promise to drastically reduce rates in minutes may seem cost-effective at first, but working with an independent agent (like you) can save money and time over the long term.
+Insurance companies that promise to drastically reduce rates in minutes may seem great at first, but an independent agent (like you) can save your customers time and money over the long hauk.

 You may also be able to take care of all coverage needs at once—making things easier for your clients.
 For example, if your client owns a small business, you can secure commercial insurance coverage in addition to taking care of their personal lines, like auto and home.
 There is no need for clients to contact multiple carriers.